 I would love to hear from you!
 Send an email to: me (at) matthewmosher (dot) org

-You can also sign up for my newsletter.
+You can also sign up for my upcoming exhibitions and new work newsletter.
 I send out updates less than once a month and never share your email address.